run-house/runhouse/README.md

 ## 👵 Welcome Home!

-Runhouse is the fastest way to build, run, and deploy production-quality AI apps and workflows on your own compute.
+Runhouse gives your code the superpower of traversing remote infrastructure, so you can iterate and debug your ML apps and workflows locally in regular Python (no DSLs, yaml, or prescriptive dev environment) with full-scale compute and data (no sandbox).
+It's the fastest way to build, run, and deploy production-quality ML apps and workflows on your own infrastructure, and perhaps the only way to take production code and run it as-is locally (again, running on identical powerful infra) to iterate it further or debug.
-Leverage simple, powerful APIs for the full lifecycle of AI development, through research→evaluation→production→updates→scaling→management, and across any infra.

-By automatically packaging your apps into scalable, secure, and observable services, Runhouse can also turn otherwise redundant AI activities into common reusable components across your team or company, which improves cost, velocity, and reproducibility.
+After you've sent a function or class to remote compute, Runhouse also allows you to persist, reuse, and share it as a service, turning otherwise redundant AI activities into common modular components across your team or company.
+This improves cost, velocity, and reproducibility - think 10 ML pipelines and researchers calling the same shared preprocessing, training, evaluation, or batch inference service, rather than each allocating their own compute resources and deploying slightly differing code.
+Or, imagine experimenting with a new preprocessing method in a notebook, but you can call every other stage of your ML workflow as the production services themselves.

 Highlights:
-* 👩‍🔬 Dispatch Python functions, classes, and data to remote infra (clusters, cloud VMs, etc.) instantly.
-No need to reach for a workflow orchestrator to run different chunks of code on various beefy boxes.
+* 👩‍🔬 Dispatch Python functions, classes, and data to remote infra instantly, and call them eagerly as if they were local.
+Logs are streamed, iteration is fast.
-* 👷‍♀️ Deploy Python functions or classes as production-quality services instantly, including HTTPS, auth, observability, scaling, custom domains, secrets, versioning, and more.
-No research-to-production gap.
+* 👷‍♀️ Share Python functions or classes as robust services, including HTTPS, auth, observability, scaling, custom domains, secrets, versioning, and more.
 * 🐍 No DSL, decorators, yaml, CLI incantations, or boilerplate.
-Just your own Python.
+Just your own regular Python.
+* 🚀 Deploy anywhere you run Python.
+No special packaging or deployment process.
+Research and production code are identical.
-* 👩‍🎓 Extensive support for Ray, Kubernetes, AWS, GCP, Azure, local, on-prem, and more.
-When you want to shift or scale, just send your app to more powerful infra.
+* 👩‍🎓 BYO-infra with extensive and growing support - Ray, Kubernetes, AWS, GCP, Azure, local, on-prem, and more.
+When you want to shift or scale, just send your code to more powerful infra.
-* 👩‍🚀 Extreme reusability and portability.
-A single succinct script can stand up your app, dependencies, and infra.
+* 👩‍🚀 Extreme reproducibility and portability.
+A single succinct script can allocate the infra, set up dependencies, and serve your app.
-* 👩‍🍳 Arbitrarily nest applications to create complex workflows and services.
-Apps are decoupled so you can change, move, or scale any component without affecting the rest of your system.
+* 👩‍🍳 Nest applications to create complex workflows and services.
+Components are decoupled so you can change, shift, or scale any component without affecting the rest of your system.

 The Runhouse API is dead simple.
-Send your **apps** (functions and classes) into **environments** on compute **infra**, like this:
+Send your **modules** (functions and classes) into **environments** on compute **infra**, like this:

 ```python